Affiliate Marketing VS. Freelancing

 iTalki -

-The cool part is, you don’t need a teachers degree.
-If you don’t have a degree you could be considered for a community teacher.
+The cool part is, you don’t need to have a teachers degree.
+If you don’t have a degree you could be considered as a community teacher.

 Fiverr

-Fiverr is a freelance marketplace where you can bring your skills as a freelancer, and get paid.
+Fiverr is a well-known freelance marketplace where you can bring the right skills, and get paid from different clients.

 You can offer your services globally by creating a free Fiver account.
 Deliver the work that you offer to a Fiverr customer and then you’ll get paid.